 Located between the Medina (i.e., city) and the Nasrid Palaces, the area covered by the present Gardens of the Partal was mostly residential during the Nasrid era.
-Because of the convenient location, the people who worked in the palaces lived there.
+Because of the convenient location, the people who worked in the palaces lived in this area.
 Medina, which had shops, baths, and mosques, was nearby and met their daily needs.

 After the Christian kings took over the Alhambra, the houses and other buildings in this area fell into disrepair.
 A major restoration of the Alhambra took place from 1923 to 1936, during which period this area became an archaeological site.
 Excavations of this site led to the discovery of numerous Moorish houses and even a palace attributed to Yusuf III.
 The gardens in this area are a modern construction and were part of the restoration that in the 1930s.

 The Gardens of the Partal consists of few buildings near the Nasrid Palaces and the gardens built on the slopes north of the upper Alhambra.
 The two main buildings in this area are 1.
 Torre de las Damas (Tower of the Ladies) 2.
 Oratorio del Partal (Oratory of the Partal).